jeffmcutter/cf_shortcuts/cfssh/README.md

 cfgrep (SSH to each host in group and grep log_file for pattern limited by tail)

+cfgrep-collate (SSH to each host in group and grep log_file for pattern and collate results)

+cfgrep-request (look up tasks associated with request_id and SSH to each host in group and grep log_file for request_id and task_ids)

 **Note that this program can enable you to do things faster, including mistakes, use at your own risk.**

 Files can be placed into /root/bin and then cfssh will be in root's PATH.